After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 Just before his three-month mark, I let him go.
 It was my first time firing someone.

-But deep down, I knew: if it takes three weeks to set up your environment, you are not going to build a scalable system.
+But deep down, I knew: if it takes three weeks to set up your environment, a full week to create a non-working API, etc. you are not going to build anything.

 The Real Cost